aurozsa/youtube_data_analysis/_posts/2025-03-10-youtube-data-analysis.md

 ### Cleaning Steps
 - **Handling Missing Values**: Missing values in the "likes" and "comments" columns were filled with 0.
 - **Data Formatting**: Publish and trending dates were converted into a consistent format.
-- **Reduplication**: Duplicate records were removed to ensure unique entries.
+- **Deduplication**: Duplicate records were removed to ensure unique entries.
 - These steps ensured the dataset was ready for exploratory analysis.

 ## Exploratory Data Analysis